|Title:||Efficacy of a Growth Mindset Intervention to Increase Student Success|

 Data Analytic Strategy: Researchers used four-level multilevel models to account for student nesting within schools, teachers, and class subjects to assess the impact of Brainology on grades, and three-level models nesting students within schools and teachers for behavior and belief outcomes.
 The team used multilevel mediation models to determine whether student beliefs and behavior determined the impact of Brainology on student achievement.
 Finally, the research team explored whether student baseline achievement, teacher baseline growth mindset, and student ethnicity and gender moderated the impact, with the expectation that struggling students and certain ethnic groups (for example African Americans) and girls may benefit more from the Brainology program than other students because of their potential to experience stereotype threat.

-Related IES Projects: Growth Mindset Learning Platform for Educators and Students: Supporting Academic Motivation and Achievement through an Integrated Online Platform (EDIES10C0022)
+Related IES Projects: The Influence of Students' Intelligence Beliefs On Attention, Information Processing, and Learning: A Neurophysiological Analysis (R305H020031); Growth Mindset Learning Platform for Educators and Students: Supporting Academic Motivation and Achievement through an Integrated Online Platform (EDIES10C0022)

 Porter, T., Molina, D.C., Blackwell, L., Roberts, S., Quirk, A., Duckworth, A.L., and Trzesniewski, K. (2020).
 Measuring Mastery Behaviours at Scale: The Persistence, Effort, Resilience, and Challenge-Seeking (PERC) Task.
 Journal of Learning Analytics, 7(1): 5–18.